All Episodes

 Under existing law, you can get four years in jail for that.

-Um there's no working return agreement with Ethiopia, and so basically all of these people they end up stuck in limbo, just being ferried around hotels, HMOs, until eventually it's decided that it's too much trouble and they're just going to give them indefinite leave to remain and then they just disappear into the housing system somewhere, and then some of those will even get then turned into full citizens because they can say, Well, look, I've had indefinite leave to remain for five, ten years, um, you know, what's going ahead.
+And so basically, all of these people, they end up stuck in limbo, just being ferried around hotels, HMOs, until eventually it's decided that it's too much trouble and they're just going to give them indefinite leave to remain.

 Yes.